-Figure 16 The notification messages provided by ES1 while it is executing.
+Figure 16: The notification messages provided by ES2 while it is executing.

-3. When the execution is finished, two new files will appear in ./snprj directory: v-all-coupling.csv and v_coupling.log.
-The first file contains calculated metrics, and the second one log messages (like whether a database file was missing, for example) (Figure 17).
+3. When the execution is finished, two new files will appear in the ./snprj directory: v-all-coupling.csv and v_coupling.log.
+The first file contains calculated metrics, and the second one log messages (like whether a database file was missing, for example).
+This is illustrated in Figure 17.